Bowdoin College: Environmental record

-Bowdoin College signed onto the American College and University President's Climate Commitment in 2007.
+Bowdoin College signed on to the American College and University President's Climate Commitment in 2007.
 The college followed through with a carbon neutrality plan released in 2009, with 2020 as the target year for carbon neutrality.
 According to the plan, general improvements to Maine's electricity grid will account for 7% of carbon reductions, commuting improvements will account for 1%, and the purchase of renewable energy credits will account for 41%.
-The plan includes the construction of a solar thermal system, part of the "Thorne Solar Hot Water Project"; cogeneration in the central heating plant (for which Bowdoin received $400,000 in federal grants); lighting upgrades to all campus buildings; and modern monitoring systems of energy usage on campus.
+The plan includes the construction of a solar thermal system, part of the "Thorne Solar Hot Water Project"; co-generation in the central heating plant (for which Bowdoin received $400,000 in federal grants); lighting upgrades to all campus buildings; and modern monitoring systems of energy usage on campus.
 In 2017, the college was on track to meet the 28% own source reduction target, and efforts have continued in the areas of energy conservation, efficiency upgrades and transitioning to lower carbon fuel sources.
 Bowdoin's facilities are heated by an on-campus heating plant that burns natural gas.

 Between 2002 and 2008, Bowdoin College decreased its CO_{2} emissions by 40%.
 It achieved that reduction by switching from No. 6 to No. 2 oil in its heating plant, reducing the campus set heating point from 72 to 68 degrees, and by adhering to its own Green Design Standards in renovations.
 In addition, Bowdoin runs a single stream recycling program, and its dining services department has begun composting food waste and unbleached paper napkins.
 Bowdoin received an overall "B−" grade for its sustainability efforts on the College Sustainability Report Card 2009 published by the Sustainable Endowments Institute.

 In 2003, Bowdoin committed to achieving LEED-certification for all new campus buildings.
 The college has since completed construction on Osher and West residency halls, the Peter Buck Center for Health & Fitness, the Sidney J. Watson Arena, 216 Maine Street, and 52 Harpswell all of which have attained LEED, Silver LEED or Gold LEED certification.
 The new dorms partially use collected rainwater as part of an advanced flushing system.
 The new Park Row Apartments and Schiller Coastal Studies Center are Passive House Certified through Phius.

 Campus

 Brunswick main campus

 Bowdoin College's main campus in Brunswick ranges over an area of 215 acres and includes 120 buildings, some of which date back to the 18th century.
 Prominent buildings on the campus include the college's oldest building, Massachusetts Hall, the Parker Cleaveland House, and the Harriet Beecher Stowe House.
-The campus has two museums.
-The Bowdoin College Museum of Art is in the Walker Art Building and the Peary-MacMillan Arctic Museum is in the Gibbons Center for Arctic Studies.
+The campus has two museums: the Bowdoin College Museum of Art, in the Walker Art Building, and the Peary-MacMillan Arctic Museum, in the Gibbons Center for Arctic Studies.